isabelle-np/isabelle-np.github.io/src/studies/reloc8/index.md

 <img src="/result.png">

 <h3 class="afterImg">The Calculations</h3>
 <p class="body">To calculate the costs of living, our algorithm was based on data from the U.S. Bureau of Labor Statistics and the Census Consumer Expenditure Surveys.
-We developed price baskets representative of different states and used them as a baseline for comparison, paired with the user inputs on lifestyle.
-We also utilized the Taxee API to calculate how much we have to deduct due to federal and state taxes.</p>
+We developed price baskets representative of different states and used them as a baseline for comparison, paired with the user's inputs on lifestyle.
+We also utilized the Taxee API to calculate how much we had to deduct due to federal and state taxes.</p>

 ###Back-end Blockers
 <p class="body">Unfortunately, we were unable to get the back-end APIs working, so 6 hours before the deadline, I had to pivot and hard code the data into the front-end to mock the interactions with JavaScript.
 As the only member on my team with front-end engineering experience, I developed the entire working prototype before judging with the encouragement of my team and a lot of coffee.</p>